Big Sur land use: Non-resident ownership

+Building permit issues

 Getting a building permit is a lengthy, multi-year process.
 From buying a property to beginning construction can require multiple visits to the Monterey County Resource Management Agency.
 Jay Auburn, a specialist in obtaining building permits, said, "You have to factor in an additional 5 to 10 percent of construction costs just for getting over the regulations."
 Before construction can begin, the builder must erect flags outlining the physical presence of the proposed building so that regulators can view the proposed construction and determine its visual impact.
 Homeowners have to mitigate any impact on the environment.
 County Planning Commissioner Martha Diehl said in 2007 that "The only people who can go through the process are people who can afford it, and that brings social costs."